Skip to content

 Blue Beetle Reading Order

-The Blue Beetle adventures from the Charlton Comics era are hard to find and not really connected to the character as we know it since the late 1980s.
+The Blue Beetle comics adventures from the Charlton Comics era are hard to find and are not connected to the character as we know it since the late 1980s.
 The reading order is focusing on the DC Comics era.
 Though, if you want to read Steve Ditko’s Blue Beetle series, it has been collected in Action Heroes Archives Vol. 2.

 Also, as a member of the Justice League, Ted Kord appeared as a guest star in multiple other series.
 The reading order does not list all of them.